u66u/cielo/docs/codestyle.md

 ## Rich error reporting
 In our compiler errors are first class nodes, they accumulate as we go through phases.
 Use miette to display them cleanly and point to specific source code places.

+## Authority
+`docs/Decisions.md` is authoritative for v0/v1 style acceptance policy and phase integrity.
+This file is tactical guidance.

+## Advanced pattern gating (v0/v1)
+Use advanced syntax patterns only when they satisfy the policy in `docs/Decisions.md`.

+- Adopt now:
+  - extension traits for domain semantics
+  - scope guards (RAII) for context push/pop
+  - pattern matching compression when explicit and exhaustive
+  - newtype wrappers for invariants and phase IDs
+  - display impls for diagnostics and source-like dumps
+  - generic fixpoint helpers for monotone analysis
+- Defer (case-by-case):
+  - iterator alchemy for allocation-free traversal
+  - const-generic fixed-capacity containers
+  - bitset-based effect sets
+- Avoid for now:
+  - blanket `From/Into` IR construction tricks
+  - closure-based IR builder DSLs
+  - manual function-table dispatch instead of direct enum matching

 ## Stylistic choices
-Overall code style is clean, simple, intuitive, self-documenting, but also humanized.
-Use code compression where it doesn't lead to obfuscation, e.g. instead of defining each id manually:
+Overall code style is clean, simple, intuitive, self-documenting, and humanized.
+Use code compression only when it does not reduce clarity, e.g. instead of defining each id manually:

 #[derive(Clone, Copy, PartialEq, Eq, Hash)]
 pub struct VarId(u32);